 Reducing the risk is possible

-A recent report in The Lancet, by Livingston et al., identified hearing loss as the greatest modifiable risk factor for dementia in midlife.3 Recognition of this risk will motivate individuals to be more proactive about their hearing health, with the aim of creating a movement to reduce the global impact of hearing loss.
+A recent report in The Lancet, by Livingston and colleagues, identified hearing loss as the greatest modifiable risk factor for dementia in midlife.3 Recognition of this risk will motivate individuals to be more proactive about their hearing health, with the aim of creating a movement to reduce the global impact of hearing loss.

 Moreover, it is really important that people understand that the maintenance of social communication is integral in healthy aging, and that hearing aids can help significantly with this.
 An article by Barbara Timmer, a researcher at the University of Queensland, discusses the impact of mild hearing loss and why it shouldn’t be dismissed as unaidable.6 In this review, Barbara emphasises that audiometry alone should not be relied on to determine whether hearing aids should be prescribed.
 Rather, that a true measure of someone’s hearing loss lies in a self-report of how they experience their hearing.6 This means that slight or mild losses should not be dismissed as unaidable if the client has concerns about their loss impacting their quality of life.

 Three ways HCPs can make a difference